GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 // All Runtime application code resides here, separated by categorical subfolders Assets/Scripts/Runtime

-// As ane xample, an individual Service, State Machine, or Controller
+// As an example, an individual Service, State Machine, or Controller
 // Would be segregated into subfolders within the following category folders:
 Assets/Scripts/Runtime/Controllers
 Assets/Scripts/Runtime/Services
+Assets/Scripts/Runtime/EntityServices
 Assets/Scripts/Runtime/States

 // Editor scripts which can also reference Runtime scripts live here